goharShoukat/Met-Ocean-Assessment/README.md

 The code provides multiple functionalities to the user:
 - The user can study a bounded region.
 - Evaluate data at a single coordinate.
+The ERA5 class has two different paths through which the class can be accessed.
+If the user wishes to proceed with the bounded region, the following set of functions can be used:

-For a bounded region, the user will need to use the following two functions: bounded_region() - this function takes the two opposite vertices.
-The bounded region can only be in the shape of rectange load_bounded_region() - this function then extracts the information about the three variables - swh, mwp and mwd.
-For now this is hardcoded.
+- bounded_region() - this function takes the two opposite vertices.
+The bounded region can only be in the shape of rectange
+- load_bounded_region() - this function then extracts the information about the three variables - swh, mwp and mwd.
+For now this is hardcoded.-

-The code also provides additional features to carry out data extraction for a signle data point throught the function:
+If however, only a single point analyses is required, the library functions available are much more powerful, versatile and greater in number:
 - load_coordinate_data() - this function requires the user to input the longitude and latitude of the point of interest.
 If the coordinates do not snap to a grid point, the function calculates the nearest neighour and uses the data for that particular point.
 - It also informs the user of the distance between the specified point and the one being used.